 Registrants also conduct tests for the purpose of Registration following the testing methodology or protocol.
 The tests must be conducted in NABL-accredited or GLP-certified laboratories.

 The complete process of Registration is as follows:

 - The first step towards REACH Registration is Notification, i.e., manufacturers and importers have to notify their substances.
 A notification number and a REACH Notification Certificate are granted to the one who notifies their substances (notifiers).

-- The priority substance notifiers prepare all relevant documents and a technical dossier for obtaining REACH Registration.
+- The priority substance notifiers prepare all relevant necessary papers and a technical dossier for obtaining REACH Registration.